new roles welcomed by prime minister

 Openreach has also committed to increase transparency around its customer service performance by promising to publish regular reports on its website from this summer.
 These reports will show how Openreach is delivering against its service targets.

-Chet Patel, BT’s London regional director, said: “BT is leading the economic recovery of the London as one of the region’s largest investors.
+Tom Keeney, BT’s regional director for Yorkshire and the Humber, said: “BT is leading the economic recovery of Yorkshire and the Humber as one of the region’s largest investors.
 Not only are we building a superfast broadband network, which is giving a major boost to the region’s households and businesses, we are creating highly skilled local jobs offering exciting careers, such as those announced today.

-“Working with our partners in the public sector we are determined to ensure that the London is in the best position possible to take full advantage of the superfast broadband revolution.
+“Working with our partners in the public sector we are determined to ensure that Yorkshire and the Humber is in the best position possible to take full advantage of the superfast broadband revolution.
 The region should be really positive about its future.
-Exciting times lie ahead for both BT and London.
+Exciting times lie ahead for both BT and the region.
 The opportunities for businesses to grow and for households to benefit from enhanced on-line learning and entertainment are immense.”

-The Right Hon Sajid Javid, Secretary of State for Culture, Media and Sport and Minister for Equalities, said: “The creation of new jobs, like the ones being announced by BT today, is one of the many benefits associated with the roll-out of superfast broadband currently underway.
-We know that for every £1 invested by government, we get £20 benefit in return, and the employment boost delivered through infrastructure projects like this, are a vital part of the Government’s long term economic plan.”
+The Rt Hon Sajid Javid MP, Secretary of State for Culture, Media and Sport and Minister for Equalities, said: “The creation of new jobs, like the ones being announced by BT today, is one of the many benefits associated with the roll-out of superfast broadband currently underway.
+We know that for every £1 invested by government, we get £20 benefit in return, and the employment boost delivered through infrastructure projects like this are a vital part of the Government’s long term economic plan.”

 Joe Garner, chief executive of Openreach, said: “Millions of customers depend on broadband and they rely on us to keep them connected, whatever the weather.
 Our engineers do an incredible job.
 They have been rolling out fibre broadband faster than anywhere else in the world, and at the same time completing hundreds of thousands of jobs each week to keep people connected throughout the UK – an amazing achievement.